cloudberrydb/cloudberrydb/README.md

 Follow the steps below to open a PR:
 1. Fork the project’s repository
-1. Create your own feature branch (e.g. `git checkout -b better_orca`) and make changes on this branch.
+2. Create your own feature branch (e.g. `git checkout -b better_orca`) and make changes on this branch.
     * Follow the previous sections on this page to setup and build in your environment.
-1. Follow the naming and formatting style guide described [here](StyleGuide.md).
+3. Follow the naming and formatting style guide described [here](StyleGuide.md).
-1. Run through all the [tests](#test) in your feature branch and ensure they are successful.
+4. Run through all the [tests](#test) in your feature branch and ensure they are successful.
     * Follow the [Add tests](#addtest) section to add new tests.
+    * Follow the [Update tests](#updatetest) section to update existing tests.
+    * Make sure that ctest passes in both debug and retail build since there are some tests that do not overlap.
-1. Push your local branch to your fork (e.g. `git push origin better_orca`) and [submit a pull request](https://help.github.com/articles/creating-a-pull-request)
+5. Push your local branch to your fork (e.g. `git push origin better_orca`) and [submit a pull request](https://help.github.com/articles/creating-a-pull-request)
+    * In some cases, ICG tests in GPDB may also need to be modified or additional ICG tests may need to be added to provide full coverage for the fix (for example, if the patch fixes wrong results or an execution specific issue).
+If such a situation occurs, please create a GPDB pull request and reference it in the GPORCA pull request.

 Your contribution will be analyzed for product fit and engineering quality prior to merging.
 Note: All contributions must be sent using GitHub Pull Requests.